kmeixner/crm_demo/README.md

 **Limitations:**

-Due to time constraints and simplicity of the demo the following assumptions have been made:
+Due to time constraints and for simplicity of the demo the following assumptions have been made:

 * An login authentication system would be handled outside of this application, ie: a person would have to be logged in somewhere else to view this page.
 * The contact and organization lists are small enough to display on one page, ie: it is assumed that no paging is required
 * Only one contact can be assigned for a given organization and vica-versa

+**How to Use:**